ESR Blood Test: Erythrocyte Sedimentation Rate Westergren

 How should you prepare for an ESR test?

 Typically, no special preparation is needed for an ESR test.
 However, your doctor may advise avoiding certain medications beforehand.
 Inform your healthcare provider about any medical conditions or medications you are taking.
 To facilitate blood collection, wearing a short-sleeved shirt or top is recommended.
 Follow your doctor's instructions for the most accurate results.
-You may feel a little sting when the needle goes in or out during the blood collection process.
+You may feel a little sting when the needle goes in or out of the vein during the blood collection process.
 This usually takes less than five minutes.

 What is the ESR test procedure like?